 That feeling motivated me to learn medicine.
 After finishing medical school, this feeling accompanied me in my daily routine as a physician.
 It made my entire career revolve around finding the rare ones - patients with rare diseases.
-But these cases were scarce, and I, like any other experienced doctor, began thinking that when viewed sepreatly, these conditions are mostly easy to miss.
+But these cases were scarce. like any other experienced doctor, I began thinking that when viewed separately, these conditions are mostly easy to miss.

 By that time, it was clear to me that rare diseases must have a different approach to diagnosis.
-The new approach I offered was based on direct identification of a patient's medical situation by individual doctors who recognize it due to previous experience.
-I realized that the way to do it is by presenting undiagnosed patient with difficult cases in an online platform built especially for diagnosing rare diseases.
+The new approach I offered was based on a direct identification of a patient's diagnosis by individual doctors who recognize it due to previous experience.
+I realized that the way to do it is by presenting undiagnosed patients with difficult cases in an online platform built especially for diagnosing rare diseases.

 Now I am ready.
-I am prepared to present to the world of medicine the only solution possible for diagnosing rare diseases.
+I am prepared to present to the world of medicine the best solution possible for diagnosing rare diseases.
 Each doctor has the experience and the unique talent to decipher a riddle of one patient or another.
-Only a collaboration of cooperating doctors from the medical field and experts in sub-fields will yield the winning solution.
+Only a collaboration of doctors from different medical fields will yield the winning solution.

-Rare diseases are also called "Orphan diseases".
+Rare diseases are also called 'Orphan diseases'.
 It is true.
-Modern health care systems are mainly aimed at diagnosing and treating common diseases, and so rare diseases don't have parents.
-I call on my friends in medicine to build these orphans a new home.
+Modern health care systems are mainly aimed at diagnosing and treating common diseases, and so rare diseases don't have "parents".
+I call on my peers in medicine to build these orphans a new home, here at NDC Medicine.